 Treatment for Tooth Grinding

 There is no one-size-fits-all solution for bruxism.
-Dr. Brown will design a treatment plan based on your specific condition and symptoms.
+Your dentist will design a treatment plan based on your specific condition and symptoms.
 Treatment may include one of more of the following:

 Teeth Grinding Mouth Guard